 - BMX track

 About Dean Reserve

 Dean Reserve was reopened in late 2006 after extensive refurbishment.
 Dean Reserve features a playground designed to provide play opportunities for older children and youth in the 6 -12 years age group.
-The Reserve also features installation of a flying fox, massive playground climbing net, dirt bike track, shade cloths, barbecues, seating, artworks and BBQ and picnic facilities.
+The Reserve also features installation of a flying fox, massive playground climbing net,wet pour rubber, dirt bike track, shade cloths, seating, artworks, BBQ and picnic facilities.

 Already one of Strathfield Municipality's largest recreational facilities and a regional level park, the improvements to Dean Reserve also add to the attraction of the Bay-to-Bay cycle way.
 Dean Reserve is a popular stop-and-take-in-the-scenery spot on the cycle way.

 Originally this land formed the meandering banks of Cooks River covered in native scrub.
 This site was subdivided for residential development, but land was low lying and prone to flooding, therefore plans for residential development was abandoned.
 Like many similar sites along the Cooks River, the site was developed as a brickpit.